Primary Key Points

 3. By Providing Brain Protective Vitamins

-This diet encourages the consumption of whole, unprocessed foods that are rich in a variety of vitamins and minerals that are important for overall health and brain function.
+This diet encourages the consumption of whole, unprocessed foods rich in vitamins and minerals that are important for overall health and brain function.
 These include:

-2. Vitamin B12: This vitamin is important for brain function and the production of red blood cells.
+- Vitamin B12: This vitamin is vital for brain function and the production of red blood cells.

-3. Folate: This is a B vitamin that is necessary for brain function and the production of red blood cells.
+- Folate: This is a B vitamin necessary for brain function and the production of red blood cells.

 Foods To Eat on The MIND diet